pdrb/papir/README.rst

 - Works on Python3.3+
 - Uses only Python standard library for maximum compatibility
-- Small and simples source code that can be read in a few minutes
+- Small and simple source code that can be read in a few minutes

 Install